FAIRmat-NFDI/nexus_definitions/docs/reference/definitions.md

-# Nexus definitions
+# NeXus definitions

-This should link to or integrate the nexus sphinx documentation
+This should link to or integrate the NeXus sphinx documentation